BressOne/backend-coding-test/Readme.md

 **Xendit Coding Exercise**
 Provided exercise is an example implementation of API based on NodeJS.
 This API allows to store and read Rides.
-To get started simply ensure you are running nodeJS >=8.6 but <=10.
-However, development was done under the 10.13.0 LTS, so keep that in mind.
+To get started simply ensure you are running nodeJS 14 LTS.
+However, development was done under the 14.17.5 LTS, so keep that in mind.
+Stability is not guaranteed if you are using older versions of NodeJS.
 To install dependencies use

 > npm ci